dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/allowing_edits_to_responses.md

 ![allow edits popup](../images/allow_edits_modal.png)

 After you have chosen which responses to enable for editing, select either "Yes" or "Once" from the "Released for edits" dropdown.
 "Yes" will enable multiple edits, while "Once" will only allow the respondent to edit their response only one time.
 Then, click "Update responses" to allow edits.
-Note that you can always go back and disable response editing by selecting "No" from the "Edit type" dropdown.
+Note that you can always go back and disable response editing by selecting "No" from the "Released for edits" dropdown.

 ## Allowing edits to a specific response